Medical Interpreter Use in Healthcare

 Medical and healthcare interpreting is a distinct and specialized area of work.
 Standards of practice guide interpreters in their practice and improve the quality and consistency of interpreting (12).

-In the past, interpreters lacked guidance for performance requirements, resulting in the quality of interpreting being inconsistent.
+In the past, interpreters lacked guidance for performance requirements, resulting in inconsistent quality of interpreting.
 This inconsistency led to incomplete and inaccurate communication during interpretation.
 The development of standards resulted from the need for clarity and consistency at a national level in defining the characteristics and competencies of a qualified healthcare interpreter (12).

 Professional organizations such as the National Council on Interpreting in Health Care (NCIHC) and the International Medical Interpreters Association (IMIA) establish these standards.
 Adherence to these standards is vital for maintaining the integrity of medical interpretation services and promoting positive healthcare outcomes for patients with limited English proficiency.